OswaldRijo/go-transparent-cache/README.md

 ### Pre-requisites

-You will need Golang be installed, and for best experience upper 1.5 version, because in previous versions the default value for GOMAXPROCS is set to 1, which means that by default goroutines will be concurrent and not parallel.
+You will need Golang be installed, and for the best experience you should have 1.5 version or later, because in previous versions the default value for GOMAXPROCS is set to 1, which means that by default goroutines will be concurrent and not parallel.